dvkcool/pushNotification-RN/README.md

 I was working on a project, and then I had this crazy idea of push notifications with custom sound.
 Now, first task was to implement a simple push notification and then add custom sound to it.
 Then I thought of writing a guide for the same, so here it is:

+### Important Note:
+Push Notifications do not work well on iOS Simulator so for testing on iOS you will need actual iOS device

 # PART 1: Adding Simple push notification
 Steps Involved: